It's Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 A decision likely to boost Senator Barack Obama.

-Yes, Clinton Inc.
+Yes, Clinton Inc. lost.

-lost in their lawsuit.
+Clinton Inc. lost in their lawsuit.

 Court allows casino vote that may boost Obama.

-And I this is gonna be great.
+And this is going to be great.

 You know, Michelle back at the website does some of the great.

-Have you seen you guys did you go to the website?
+Have you seen, you guys, did you go to the website?

-Have you seen the graphics that she put together for the uncivil war of uh of of Clinton and sh and uh let's see, Hillary, Charles Wrangle, and John Lewis were all decked out in civil war garb, and Barack Obama in a lone, you know, union uniform with this exasperation.
+Have you seen the graphics that she put together for the Uncivil War of Clinton and let's see, Hillary, Charles Wrangell, and John Lewis.

 That's what we're calling it here.